sgupta117/Rock-Paper-Scissor-ML-Game/README.md

 ```

 3. Gather Images for each gesture (rock, paper and scissors and None):
-In this example, we gather 200 images for the "rock" gesture
+In this example, I have gathered 200 images for the "rock" gesture
 ```sh
 $ python3 gather_images.py rock 200
 ```